“It’s not you, it’s your hormones!”

 - Steam distillation – one of the oldest methods to create organic and unadulterated essential oils.
 This process involves steaming plants and reducing their essential oil content to a more concentrated mixture.

 - Cold expression – this method is only for extracting citrus essential oils.
-The outer skin of, let´s say a lemon, is placed under pressure to get all its essential oils.
-After which, the liquid is put in a centrifuge of rotation contained to separate the essential oil from the juice.
+The outer skin of, let´s say, a lemon is placed under pressure to get all its essential oils.
+After this, the liquid is put in a centrifuge of rotation to separate the essential oil from the juice.